A higher chromatic analogue of the image of J: Questions

 Perhaps the most evident thing lacking in this paper is a geometric definition of the cohomology theory $R_n$.
 Despite all of the analogies with K-theory given above, we do not have a description of $R_n^*(X)$ akin to the Grothendieck group of (some generalisation of) vector bundles over $X$.
 The discussion of orientations on $p$-adic $(n-1)$-gerbes indicates a possible direction with this question, but it is not apparent to the author what the corresponding analogue of higher rank vector bundles should be (although the work of Michael Murray and others on bundle gerbe modules \cite{murray, bcmms} may point a way forward).

-A related deficiency is the fact that we have described a $K(n)$-local analogue of the \emph{image} of the J-homomorphism, but not the homomorphism itself.\footnote{Of course, one may give such a homomorphism as the map $\gamma: B(S, R_n) \langle 0 \rangle \to B\GL_1 S$; this then reiterates our desire for a more geometric definition of $R_n$.} Classically, one can think of the J-homomorphism as built from either the functions $O(m) \to \Omega^m S^m$, or (in families, after delooping) the function that assigns to a vector bundle the associated sphere bundle.
+A related deficiency is the fact that we have described a $K(n)$-local analogue of the \emph{image} of the J-homomorphism, but not precisely the homomorphism itself.
+We do have a monochromatic formulation of the homomorphism, but it would be ideal to extend this to a geometric construction defined on $R_n$, not the Moore-Postnikov factorisation $Q$.
+Classically, one can think of the J-homomorphism as built from either the functions $O(m) \to \Omega^m S^m$, or (in families, after delooping) the function that assigns to a vector bundle the associated sphere bundle.
 Neither of these has an obvious analogue in our construction.
 Such a description would be enlightening.
 In connection with the first question this raises the obvious question: does an $n$-bundle gerbe have a geometrically defined ``sphere" bundle, where $\Sdet$ is our replacement for the spherical fibre?

 This, in turn, raises the question of whether there is a good unstable description of the map $\rho_n: \Sdet \to L_{K(n)} \Sigma^\infty K(\Z_p, n+1)_+$ analogous to the inclusion $\C P^1 \to \C P^\infty$.
 It follows from \cite{bousfield_telescope} that $\Sdet$ is the $K(n)$-localisation of a suspension spectrum, but a more geometric description of this spectrum and map is desirable.